hamptonpieryc/website/content/docs/club-rules.md

 **6.4** The GMC may appoint sub-committees (in addition to those mentioned specifically in the rules) to arrange or carry out specific functions.
 Such sub-committees shall consist of full voting members and up to 25% 'Other' members.
-In no case will any subcommittee member so appointed, who is not already a member of the General Management Committee, have a right to attend or vote at meetings of the GMC.
+In no case will any subcommittee member so appointed, who is not already a member of the GMC, have a right to attend or vote at meetings of the GMC.
 The GMC may, however, invite a member of a sub-committee to attend the GMC meetings for the purpose of reportng only, if it seems ft.
 6.5 A member of the GMC, of a sub-committee or any Officer of the